 Marathon Infinity has the Vidmaster Challenge, a kind of bonus level of hell for each of the three Marathon games.
 The game designers took the hardest level from each of the games, and made them WORSE, and put them back to back.
 And to top it off, the level If I Had A Rocket Launcher..., already insanely hard in the original game, starts with you stripped of all your guns.
 You start that one with an arsenal composed in its' entirety of two shotgun shells, one rifle magazine and eight grenades.
 They also use this opportunity to introduce an entirely new type of enemy.

-Mile High Club in Modern Warfare.
+Mile High Club in Modern Warfare, which must be completed in one minute on Veteran while you basically are as fragile as a pane of glass.
 There were originally supposed to be 3 NPCs helping you during this mission, but because they were removed, you're doing the work of FOUR PEOPLE.

 Wolfenstein 3D: The Episode 3 secret level is pretty brutal, but brilliant fun too, while the Episode 4 secret level is practically a death trap unless you know the exact route to the exit (or are just plain crazy!).